On the Role of Riemannian Metrics in Conformal and Quasiconformal Geometry

 which is a contradiction.

-If $\phi$ is non-constant and continuous, then it is open and discrete; see e.g.~\cite{Rickman}.
+If $\phi$ is non-constant and continuous, then its localizations are open and discrete; see e.g.~\cite{Rickman}.
+Therefore, $\phi$ itself is open and discrete.
 The Jacobian determinant of $\phi_{\a\b}$ is non-vanishing a.e. in this case~\cite[Thm.
 16.10.1]{Iwaniec}.
 The chain rule holds by~\cite[Thm.
 16.13.3]{Iwaniec}.

 Let us denote by $\langle\cdot,\cdot\rangle$ the standard inner product of vectors in $\R^n$.
 We have